cliosight/Docs/README.md

 Watch this video for creating a datasource.

 ## Running Queries on a Datasource <a name="tables"></a>
 Admin users can execute SQL queries on a configured database and it's tables.
-For existing schemas, it is a more convinient way to connect with multiple local and remote databases compared to a conventional workbench.
+For existing schemas, it is a more convinient way to connect with multiple remote databases compared to a conventional workbench.

 ## The building blocks of Cliosight applications ##